 Evaporator Coil Leaks

 Another problem that can affect your evaporator coil is leaks.
 For your cooling system to work properly, it must be charged with the correct amount of refrigerant.
-Small pinholes caused by acid from moisture and volatile organic compounds in your home’s air can cause refrigerant to leak.
+Small pinholes caused by acid from moisture and volatile organic compounds in your home’s air can cause the refrigerant to leak.
 VOC’s can come from many sources including:

 - Household cleaners